Time for another post in my game design analysis series! This time I’m looking at The Legend of Zelda: Tears of the Kingdom.

 New in Tears of the Kingdom: When you draw a weapon that is on the verge of breaking, a (non-modal) dialog pops up reminding you of this fact.
 This seems like a good idea, as the state of your weapons is potentially non-obvious otherwise.

-Flurry Rush: bullet time something something drama.
+Flurry Rush: bullet time something something dramatic.
 TODO: I know it looks good, but why DOES bullet time matter here?
 It’s not being used to help you dodge or aim…

 Gameplay